bpirsondhs/react-boilerplate-clone/README.md

 Moreover, you have the ability to publish the source code of your component on Structor Market in order to share it or to preserve for another project.

-Structor uses own Webpack Dev server to compile components, and that allow you to develop UI components in isolation from application.
+Structor uses own Webpack Dev server to compile components, and that allows you to develop UI components in isolation from application.

 Structor is an open source tool, find its source code in [Structor Repository on GH](https://github.com/ipselon/structor).